Schrausser/FunktionWin/README.md

 Euler, L. (1738).
 De progressionibus transcendentibus seu quarum termini generales algebraice dari nequeunt. *Commentarii Academiae Scientiarum Petropolitanae 5*: 36–57. https://scholarlycommons.pacific.edu/euler-works/19/.

+Fisher, R. A. (1915).
+Frequency Distribution of the Values of the Correlation Coefficient in Samples from an Indefinitely Large Population. *Biometrika 10* (4): 507–21. https://doi.org/10.2307/2331838.

-Fisher, R. A. (1922).
+———.
+(1922).
 On the Interpretation of χ2 from Contingency Tables, and the Calculation of p. *Journal of the Royal Statistical Society 85* (1): 87–94. https://doi.org/10.2307/2340521.

 ———.
 (1924).
 On a Distribution Yielding the Error Functions of Several Well-Known Statistics. *Proceedings International Mathematical Congress, Toronto 2*: 805–13. https://repository.rothamsted.ac.uk/item/8w2q9/on-a-distribution-yielding-the-error-functions-of-several-well-known-statistics.